Islandora-Devops/isle-buildkit/fits/README.md

 # Fits

-Docker image for [Fits] version 5.1.0.
+Docker image for [Fits](https://projects.iq.harvard.edu/fits/home) version 5.1.0.

 Please refer to the [Fits Documentation] for more in-depth information.

-As a quick example this will bring up an instance of [Fits], and allow you to view on <http://localhost:80/fits/>.
+As a quick example this will bring up an instance of [Fits](https://projects.iq.harvard.edu/fits/home), and allow you to view on <http://localhost:80/fits/>.

 ```bash